salesforcecli/plugin-org/messages/delete_scratch.md

 # description

 Salesforce CLI marks the org for deletion in the Dev Hub org and then deletes all local references to the org from your computer.
 Specify a scratch org with either the username or the alias you gave the scratch org when you created it.
-Run "sf org list" to view all your orgs, including scratch orgs, and their aliases.
+Run "<%= config.bin %> org list" to view all your orgs, including scratch orgs, and their aliases.

 # examples